Godofh3ell/NONE/README.md

     ✓ Option to select either video will be uploaded as document or streamable ✓ Added /renewme command to clear the downloads which are not deleted automatically.
     ✓ Added support for youtube playlist 😐
-    ✓ Renaming of Telegram files support added. 😐
-    ✓ Changing rclone destination config on fly (By using `/rlcone` in private mode) ✓
+    ✓

 # TO-DO